 The reactive power support is required to provide continuous reactive power support.
-It needs to be one of the following types of devices: Mechanically switched shunt capacitor, SVC (Static VAR Compensator), STATCOM (Static Synchronous Compensator), or Synchronous Condenser.
-The ISO estimates that the cost of the proposed dynamic reactive power support will approximately cost \$30-\$40 million.
+It can be one of the following types of devices: SVC (Static VAR Compensator), STATCOM (Static Synchronous Compensator), or Synchronous Condenser.
+The ISO estimates that the proposed reactive power support will approximately cost \$30-\$40 million.